 Heat exchanger tubes and endplates are traditionally sealed by welding, brazing, or soldering.
-There are adhesives available which can be used for sealing heat exchangers in place of welding processes.
+There are adhesives available that can be used for sealing heat exchangers in place of welding processes.
 Here are some major benefits of switching to adhesive sealing:

 Adhesive hazards are fairly minimal by comparison; users should wear disposable gloves to prevent skin contact and should avoid contact with the eyes.
 Heat cure epoxies would require oven gloves to remove the assemblies from the oven, but this is no worse than reheating your dinner!
-If UV cure adhesives are being used, eye protection is required to block UV light.
+For UV cure adhesives, remember to use eye protection block UV light.

 Fins with L-shaped joints or grooves which have usually been welded or taped, can be bonded instead.
 Plate heat exchangers generally have much less welding, but they do require adhesives to bond rubber gaskets; this can be done with high-temperature resistant cyanoacrylate adhesive.

 High strength anaerobic sealants seal tubes on refrigerators and air conditioning equipment quickly and effectively.

 This cures when in a tight gap between metal tubes.
 It is essential to choose a high strength product.
 Refrigerant gases are particularly “searching” and are not something you want to have leaking out!

 To download Permabond’s brochure about heat exchanger adhesives, please click here.

 For further help and advice, please contact Permabond.